fribalet/personal-website/README.md

-# francoisribalet.netflity.com
+# fribalet.github.com

-This repository holds [Netlify](https://netlify.com) site source for the [SeaFlow website](https://francoisribalet.netflity.com).
+This repository holds the site source for the [personal website](https://fribalet.github.io).
 It uses the [Academic](https://sourcethemes.com/academic) theme.